niwyj7/similar-sample-by-distance-policy/README.md

 This quantity is smaller when the local mass is concentrated on only a few observations.
 In the weighted setting, $n_{\text{eff}}$ replaces the raw count $n$ in the shrinkage logic.

-This is one of the key statistical improvements over the original formulation: local probabilities are no longer treated as raw empirical frequencies, but as regularized posterior estimates.
+This is one of the key statistical improvements over the original formulation: local probabilities are no longer treated as raw empirical frequencies, but as regularised posterior estimates.

----

 ## 7. Time Decay and Local Nonstationarity